parenthetical-e/Index/README.md

 I decided, on a lark, to make this list public.

 If, surprise!, you find yourself reading through and something interests you--[email me](mailto:erik.exists@gmail.com).
+Let's talk about it.